How to Minimize the Risk of an IRS Audit

 Repeatedly filing amended returns can give the impression of carelessness or manipulation.

 Avoid it: Review thoroughly before you file the first time.
-Amend only when absolutely necessary and ensure you have solid documentation for changes.
+Amend only when necessary and ensure you have solid documentation for changes.

 8. Related-Party Transactions